The Autumn Equinox

 Image: HyperPhysics

-Here's a list of autumn equinox facts from The Astronomy Club of Tulsa:
+Here's a list of autumn equinox facts from The Seasons by the Astronomy Club of Tulsa:

 The direct rays (of the Sun) are at the equator